 Contextual Practice: is the first such undergraduate program of its kind in the United States, engaging students in the study and production of socially engaged art projects that respond to specific public contexts and audiences.
 All Art majors are required to take at least one Contextual Practice class during their time at CMU.
 The area offers a range of exciting experimental approaches to making art including: street art, participatory art, urban interventions, interactive social media, public installations, and politically engaged art.

-Work by graduating seniors in the BFA and BXA programs is showcased in a final group exhibition presented in the Miller Gallery at the close of each spring semester.
+Work by graduating seniors in the BFA and BXA programs is showcased in a final group exhibition presented in the Miller ICA at the close of each spring semester.